-The JINR basic facility for high-energy physics research is represented by the 6 AGeV Nuclotron [1] which has replaced the old weak focusing 10 GeV proton accelerator Synchrophasotron.
-The first relativistic nuclear beams with an energy of 4.2 AGeV were obtained at the Synchrophasotron in 1971.
-Since that time the study of relativistic heavy ion physics problems has been one of the main directions of the JINR research program.
-The new flagship of the Joint Institute for Nuclear Research is the NICA/MPD project [2].
-The main goal of the project is to start in the coming years experimental study of hot and dense strongly interacting matter at the new JINR facility.
-This goal is proposed to be reached by: 1) development of the existing Nuclotron accelerator facility as a basis for generation of intense beams over atomic mass range from protons to uranium and light polarized ions; 2) design and construction of heavy ion collider (NICA) with maximum collision energy of 9GeV and averaged luminosity of 10 cm-2 s-1.
+3) design and construction of Multi Purpose Detector (MPD).

 The investigations are relevant to understanding of the evolution of the Early Universe after Big Bang, formation of neutron stars, and the physics of heavy ion collisions.
-The new JINR facility will make it possible to study in-medium properties of hadrons and nuclear matter equation of state, including a search for possible signatures of deconfinement and/or chiral symmetry restoration phase transitions and critical endpoint by means of careful scanning in beam energy and centrality of excitation functions.
-The beam energy of the NICA is very much lower than the region of the RHIC (BNL) and the LHC (CERN) but it sits right on top of the region where the baryon density is expected to be the highest.
-In this energy range the system occupies a maximal space-time volume in the mixed quark-hadron phase (the phase of coexistence of hadron and quarkgluon matter).
+The new JINR facility will make possible to study inmedium properties of hadrons and nuclear matter equation of state, including a search for possible signatures of deconfinement, phase transition and/or partial chiral symmetry restoration as well as the critical end point by careful scanning the excitation functions in beam energy and centrality.
+The beam energy of the NICA is very much lower than the region of the RHIC (BNL) and the LHC (CERN) but it is situated right on top of the region where the baryon density is expected to be the highest.
+In this energy range the system occupies a maximal space-time volume in a mixed quark-hadron phase (the phase of coexistence of hadron and quarkqluon matter).
 It is expected [3] that the energy region of NICA will allow analyzing the highest baryonic density under laboratory conditions.
-The conditions similar to NICA are expected to be reproduced at FAIR facility [4] after put the synchrotron SIS300 into operation, nevertheless, two different approaches - fixed target experiment CBM at FAIR and collider experiment MPD at NICA will allow a wide variety of methods to be used in these studies.
+The conditions similar to NICA are expected to be reached at FAIR facility [4] when the synchrotron SIS 300 will be put into operation.
+Nevertheless, two different approaches - fixed target experiment CBM at FAIR and collider experiment MPD at NICA will allow one a wide variety of methods to be used in these studies.
 It is proposed that along with heavy ions NICA will provide proton and light ion beams including polarized beams.
-The possibility of asymmetric collisions, for example pA, is considered also.
-Alongside of proper physics meaning, it is quite important as a reference point for comparison with heavy ion collision data.
+The possibility of asymmetric collisions, for example pA, is considered also, being a quite important as a reference point for comparison with heavy ion collision data.
 In future, as a next stage of the Project, the NICA keeps a possibility for electron-ion collisions.